Telegram's Durov says proposed Spanish social media restrictions seek to censor critics

 By Aislinn Laing

-"These aren't safeguards; they're steps toward total control.
-We've seen this playbook before - governments weaponizing 'safety' to censor critics," he wrote on Telegram.
+"These aren’t safeguards; they’re steps toward total control.
+We’ve seen this playbook before – governments weaponising 'safety' to censor critics," he wrote on Telegram.

 "Spaniards cannot live in a world where foreign tech oligarchs can flood our phones with propaganda at their will simply because the government has announced measures to protect minors and enforce the law," the office said in a statement.